ZhouhaoZhang/My_Project_Portfolio/README.md

 # My Project Portfolio
 ## About Me 🤓
 I am Zhouhao ZHANG, a final-year undergraduate majoring in automation in Beihang University.
-I am now completing my graduation project about surgical robot policy learning under the remote guidance of Professor Dou Qi of CUHK.

 This portfolio showcases a selection of projects I undertook during my undergraduate studies.
 The majority of these projects were completed independently, driven by my own curiosity and enthusiasm, without the guidance of a mentor.
 They span a wide range of subjects, including 3D computer vision, traditional image processing, deep learning, intelligent algorithms,robotics and SLAM.